tinywideclouds/nx-platform-application/libs/contacts/contacts-ui/README.md

 The components are designed to work with a global stylesheet (like the app's `custom-theme.scss`) that provides:

   * **A custom Angular Material theme.**
-  * **`.form-view-mode`:** A global CSS class used by `ContactFormComponent` and `ContactGroupFormComponent` to style their `MatFormField` elements in "view" mode, making them appear flat and non-interactive.
+  * **`.form-view-mode`:** A global CSS class used by `ContactFormComponent` to style `MatFormField` elements in "view" mode.
-  * **`.toolbar-tonal-button`:** A global CSS class applied to `matButton="tonal"` in toolbars to give them a specific, theme-consistent appearance.

 -----

 ## 🚀 Usage Example (Routing)

 To use this library, import its components into your application's routes.
-The smart components are designed to be loaded directly.

 ```typescript
 // In your app.routes.ts or a feature-routing.ts file